LearnOnDemandSystems/docs/lod/code-lab.md

 ![](images/codelabs/8_cl_lang_advanced.png){700}

-- **Test Command String** - A command to run the created program.
+- **Test Command String**: A command to run the created program.
 String.Format is used to replace arguments with test inputs. {0} is input 1, {1} is input 2, etc. The program is executed once per test.

-- **Compilation Command** - For compiled languages only, this command is ran to compile source code into an executable.
+- **Compilation Command**: For compiled languages only, this command is ran to compile source code into an executable.

-- **Project Wrapper** - Extra project information as needed per language.
+- **Project Wrapper**: Extra project information as needed per language.

-- **Enabled** - Select this to enable this language for use.
+- **Enabled**: Select this to enable this language for use.
 Deselect this to disable the language.

-- **Remove Language** - Select to remove the language from the lab.
+- **Remove Language**: Select to remove the language from the lab.

 ## Tests